whitep4nth3r/html-css-fundamentals/README.md

 ### Terminology

+#### What is HTML?

+HTML stands for HyperText Markup Language.
+It’s the standard markup language — or set of rules and symbols — for documents designed to be displayed in a web browser.
+You are (probably) currently viewing this README on a web page, which is built with HTML.

+To view the HTML, you can go into most browsers, right click on the web page, and click inspect.
+Then you’ll see the HTML displayed in dev tools.

 #### What is a tag in HTML?

 A tag in HTML describes the content that lives inside it to a browser.
 A tag name is written inside